-One of the objectives of the Ministry of Culture and Sports is to create an active sport movement in the country.
+One of the objectives of the Ministry of Sports and Youth is to create an active sport movement in the country.

 The ministry oversees the hosting of numerous regional and international sports events, and wants the public to enjoy both competitive and recreational sports all year round.